Horvat Burgin at Adulam forest offers a short loop trail where you will see archaeological remains and visit caves and

 |Longer Loop Track||Blue||Use the green trail to reach Horvat Burgin.
 Then take the blue trail to return to the parking.||2.2||104||In addition to what you see on the first track, you will also visit a bell cave.|

 You can visit at any time.
-Make sure to finish before dark, as there is no illumination along the route (the trail takes about 1.5 hours at a slow pace).
+Finish before dark, as there is no illumination along the route (the trail takes about 1.5 hours at a slow pace).

 Short Loop Track

 From the parking lot, we followed the green trail toward Horvat Burgin.

 Most of the path has no shade.
 Thus, do not forget water and sunscreen.